What are the BEST Magic Shows (in Philadelphia) for 2023?

 Moving into modern-day magic, a very quiet Raymond Joseph Teller from Philadelphia, practiced his form of odd-ball illusions that later landed him as the silent side-kick to a Mr. Jillette.
 Thus, the magical pairing of Penn and Teller was born.
 With skillful sleight of hand and illusions, Penn and Teller have become a staple in the world of magic.
 Nowadays, Philadelphia is the scene for smaller, more intimate magic shows, focusing on skill rather than showmanship.
 Philadelphia is and has always been a place of magic.

-PAST Philadelphia Magic Shows
+PAST Philly Magic Shows

 The Amazing Kreskin

 The Amazing Kreskin has been impressing audiences for more than 60 years with his mentalism act and his predictions.
 This 83 year old performer has seen his share of success with his own television show, a board game, and a boatload of books.
 He became a household name by frequently being a guest on every late night talk show since they began.
 He even has offered a million dollars to anyone that can prove that he is not legitimate, and that he uses secret assistants or hidden electronic devices.
 Check out his show and see if you can figure out how he does it.
 Maybe you will claim that cool million.

 See five fabulous acts rolled into one evening's performance.
 The Masters of Illusion brings five top-named magicians to the stage, with large-scale effects and awe-inspiring feats.
 You will be treated to thrills, comedy and modern illusions that will take your breath away as well as having you laughing out loud.
 The show has traveled throughout the US to huge audiences.
 It also is a popular show on the CW Network.